VAZaytsev/qosf/README.md

 ![alt text](https://github.com/VAZaytsev/qosf/blob/main/U_f_0.png)

-The realization of this algorithm is presented in the files xx and xx.
+The realization of this algorithm is presented in the files xx[a relative link](grover.py) and xx.